Zion-Benton Township High School

-ZBTHS is fed by three major middle schools, including North Prairie Junior High of Winthrop Harbor, IL, Beach Park Middle School of Beach Park, IL and Zion Central Middle School of Zion, IL.
+ZBTHS is fed by three major middle schools, including North Prairie Junior High of Winthrop Harbor, IL, Beach Park Middle School of Beach Park, IL, Zion Central Middle School and Shiloh Park Middle School of Zion, IL.
 ZBTHS is one of the most diverse high schools in the state of Illinois.
 The district is 17.99% Caucasian, 26.3% African American, 47.3% Hispanic, 2.3% Asian and Pacific Islander, .3% Native American, and 5.6% identifying as two or more races (2018–19).

 Athletics

 Zion-Benton, along with New Tech in a combined athletic program, competes in the North Suburban Conference and Illinois High School Association.
 The ZB Majorettes have won 18 straight Illinois State championships, and have placed nationally several times.